-Personal Responsibility: Determining what we are and are not responsible for.
-Making conscious choices and deciding our role in supporting ourselves, our community, and our world.
+Personal Responsibility: Determining what is our responsibility, and what is not our responsibility.
+Deciding our role in helping ourselves, our community, our world and making conscious choices.

 - Check in / Connection Ask the kids how they are feeling?
 Take a minute to get connected before beginning the meeting.
 On a piece of paper, have kids write how they are feeling today and then draw how those feelings look on themselves.
 Remember not to judge and respond with an open heart. - 2.
 KM365 Tool 5-4-3-2-1 Breathing Activity- Slow Down and Calm Down.
 Have the students take 3 long deep breaths and exhales.
-Next, have them list (or share) 5 things they SEE, 4 things they FEEL, 3 things they HEAR, 2 things they SMELL and at least 1 positive characteristic about themselves. - Review & Intro Last month, we explored Optimistic Thinking.
+Next, have them list (or share) 5 things they SEE, 4 things they FEEL, 3 things they HEAR, 2 things they SMELL and at least 1 positive characteristic about themselves. - 3.
+Review & Intro Last month, we explored Optimistic Thinking.
 Remember that Optimistic Thinking is feeling hopeful, even in challenging times, understanding those things we can control and confidently directing our actions towards the positive.
 Now we can explore Personal Responsibility in moving towards positive outcomes.
 What is our responsibility and what is not our responsibility. - 4.
 Understanding/Personalization In order to understand what Personal Responsibility is as a group, discuss what Personal Responsibility means.
 On the board write the words " My Responsibilities".
 Underneath, have 4 different columns labeled- at home, at school, by myself and to the environment.
 As the kids brainstorm different things they are responsible for, have them, write their ideas under the correct heading.
 Examples may include brushing their teeth, exercising, walking the dog, taking out the trash, cleaning up toys, volunteering at a food bank.
 Remind students that it is just as important a responsibility to take care of themselves as it is to take care of others and our world.
 Then ask the kids to give examples of what is NOT their responsibility.
 We are not responsible for someone else's happiness, completing tasks for others etc. Ask the group what could happen if they do not take care of themselves, their homes, school or the environment.
-As an extension or optional project. kids will create a project by using their 5 senses.
-On a piece of paper, have kids draw a superhero (or have a template available).
-Label the superhero- My Superhero Powers.
-The kids will decorate their superhero by writing/drawing different ways that they can demonstrate personal responsibility.
-Since we are all different, we may/ will have different superpowers.
-When project is completed, have the kids complete the following: